 Normalization is the process of correcting technical measurements to a stable reference in order to examine true biological variation.
 There are many methods for normalizing technical differences which means that the appropriate approach for the specific experiment must be selected and validated7.
 It is critical to recognize that adoption of inappropriate normalization techniques may be more detrimental to the overall analytical process than not normalizing at all8.

 The effect of sample integrity and purity on target quantity measurements by qPCR and RT-qPCR was discussed at length (Sample Purification and Quality Assessment, Sample Quality Control and Reverse Transcription, Reverse Transcription).
 It was demonstrated that inhibitors in the sample and RNA degradation have a differential effect on the measurement of a given target9.
 Inhibitors effect the measurement of any target but to a different degree, depending on the assay design.
 Degradation of total RNA effects the measurement of mRNA and miRNA10, again being highly dependent on the overall experimental design.
 Therefore, it is critical to consider the effect of template concentration on the RT reaction and the effect of the sample quality on data after normalization.
-Normalization will not counter the effect of low quality assays or samples (see Assay Optimization and Validation).
+Normalization will not counter the effect of low quality assays or samples.

 Ideally, normalization methods counteract variability that may be introduced during the multi-step process that is required to perform a qPCR analysis (Figure 10.6).
 However, applying normalization at any one stage in the process may not control for technical error and/or bias that was, or will be, introduced at an earlier or later stage, respectively.
 Normalization methods are not mutually exclusive and so adopting a combination of controls is recommended11.